There is a large community of Java developers in Vietnam. This article talks in detail in case you are thinking to hire Java developers in Vietnam.

 Interview Questions Asked by Java Developers in Vietnam

-Expect to answer some questions before a candidate will agree to be hired by your company.
+Expect to answer some questions before to hire Java Developers in your company in Vietnam.
 Consider your responses to questions from a Java developer, such as:

 - Tell me more about the company and the project.